Broccoli Salad with Bacon, Cheddar & Almonds

 adding the bacon and almonds to broccoli salad

+Step 6: Serve.
 Transfer the salad to a serving platter or bowl and enjoy.
-Leftover broccoli salad can be stored in an airtight container in the refrigerator for up to 3 days.
+If you have any leftover broccoli salad, it can be stored in an airtight container in the fridge for up to 3 days.

 Spoon on a plate of broccoli salad with bacon, cheddar, and almonds.